How many roof types exist?

 Which is the most recommended roof type?

-In this post we explain the types of covers that exist.
+In this post we explain the types of roofs and our professional recommendation.

 In case you still do not know us, let us introduce ourselves.